bcmichael/RNMR-Docs/docs/command/syntax.md

 archives for which lock files are still present.
 This can be circumvented by manually deleting the lock files in the users archive folder or by using `OPNARV /FORCE`.
 Be careful to only take these actions if you are sure that the archive is not in fact open in an instance of RNMR to avoid data corruption.

+# Records
+Archives consist of individual numbered records that hold data.
+An archive may have up to 200 records.
+When a command accepts a record as an argument the record number should be used.
+Records in archive 1 can simply be specified by their record number within the archive.
+Records in archives other than 1 can be selected in two ways.
+Records in archive 2 are mapped to record numbers 201-400, archive 3 401-600, and archive 4 601-800.
+Any numbers in these ranges specify a record in the corresponding archive.
+The other method is to prepend the record number with the archive number and a colon.
+For example 2:12 refers to record number 12 in archive 2.

+There are three types of record: scratch records, archive records, and blocked records.
+Many commands that deal with records can only accept one of these types of records.
+The first four records in an archive are scratch records.
+They are meant as a temporary place to keep data while working with it.
+The other record numbers (5-200) may hold either archive records or blocked records.
+An archive record stores a single one dimensional data set.
+A blocked record is a multi dimensional set of blocks that can each store a one dimensional data set.